arnabghs/resume-shortlisting-system/README.md

-## About
+# Job Application Management System

 This application is a job application management system built using FastAPI and PostgreSQL.
 It allows users to post job listings, apply for jobs with resumes, and shortlist candidates based on their skills and experience.

 ### Features